pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 Leica film.

-The preservation of the film involves not only the intrinsic stability of base and emulsion, but also requires special care in the processing, to the end&nbsp;{%- include pagebreak.html canvas=315 -%}&nbsp;that no traces of the developing or fixing solutions remain on the film; and it may call for the protection of the surface from abrasion in use.
+The preservation of the film involves not only the intrinsic stability of base and emulsion, but also requires special care in the processing, to the end {% include pagebreak.html canvas=315 %} that no traces of the developing or fixing solutions remain on the film; and it may call for the protection of the surface from abrasion in use.
 It is a question